 Look carefully for medical alert jewelry, especially around the wrist and neck.
 If personal identification is available, such as a wallet or purse, check for any information that might point to a medical condition, such as prescriptions, a medical card or, especially, for the insulin-dependent diabetic, small tuberculin syringes.

 Establish baseline vital signs.
 Evaluate BGL using glucometry if available.
 Check for scarring on the anterior abdomen from repeated insulin injections, and the presence of an insulin pump strapped to a pants belt.

 Most importantly, smelling alcohol on the breath is NOT a "rule out" finding!

 While this article centers on the diabetic patient, there are other causes of altered mental status, including seizure, brain injury, stroke, drug overdose and psychological conditions.
 In other words, if your initial impression is that the patient is intoxicated, pause for a few minutes and completely assess for other possible conditions.
 If you can't be absolutely certain about the underlying cause, don't make a risky decision – transport to an appropriate medical facility.

 Regardless of the underlying cause, safety is paramount.
 Restrain the combative patient prior to initial treatment.
 Remember to not place the patient in the prone position.
 You need to be able to easily monitor the patient's airway.

-Therapeutic interventions for a hypoglycemic patient include oxygen if the patient is hypoxix and intravenous dextrose, usually 50 percent in water concentration.
+Therapeutic interventions for a hypoglycemic patient include oxygen if the patient is hypoxic and intravenous dextrose (D10).
 If the patient is noncooperative, it may be difficult to initiate intravenous access.
 Glucagon administered intramuscularly may be easier to deliver in such circumstances, although it may take time for the medication to take effect.

 If the patient is awake, cooperative and following your commands, oral administration of glucose may be effective.
 It may take longer to take effect, so be patient.